CaiGuoHS/MSAN/README.md

 ```

 ## Testing
-Please enter the ckpts folder and then execute the following unzip command.
+Please enter the ckpts folder and then execute the following unzip command to obtain the MSAN.pth file.
 ```
 cat MSAN.zip.* > MSAN.zip
 unzip MSAN.zip